 Covers the goals and strategies of behavioral assessment.
 Students will learn indirect, descriptive and experimental assessments.
-All students will perform a descriptive functional analysis and an analog functional analysis.
+All students will perform a descriptive funcational analysis and an analog functional analysis.
 Required acceptance and enrollment in MCLA-NECC cooperative program.
-Prerequisite: Department approval

 PSYC 554 NECC: Systematic Inquiry in Applied Research 3 cr